-Rule Citation & Title Date Commenter Comment Agency Response & Title Center jan.baucom@caromonthealth.org The North Carolina Medical Care Commission 2701 Mail Service Center Raleigh, NC 27699-2701 FROM: Jan Baucom, RHIA, CCS Director HIM/Medical Records CaroMont Regional Medical Center jan.baucom@caromonthealth.org Phone: 704-834-2113 SUBJECT: Comment: 10A NCAC 13B .3903 PRESERVATION OF MEDICAL RECORDS CaroMont Regional Medical Center, located in Gastonia, NC, wishes to comment on 10A NCAC 13B .3903(d) regarding the PRESERVATION OF MEDICAL RECORDS requirements for hospitals.
+Rule Citation & Title Date Commenter Comment Agency Response Center jan.baucom@caromonthealth.org The North Carolina Medical Care Commission 2701 Mail Service Center Raleigh, NC 27699-2701 FROM: Jan Baucom, RHIA, CCS Director HIM/Medical Records CaroMont Regional Medical Center jan.baucom@caromonthealth.org Phone: 704-834-2113 SUBJECT: Comment: 10A NCAC 13B .3903 PRESERVATION OF MEDICAL RECORDS CaroMont Regional Medical Center, located in Gastonia, NC, wishes to comment on 10A NCAC 13B .3903(d) regarding the PRESERVATION OF MEDICAL RECORDS requirements for hospitals.
 Our comments are in anticipation of rule changes currently being reviewed according to the DHSR Rule Review Schedule per G.S.
-150B-21.3A, with initial agency determination of rules affecting hospitals in May 2016 and final agency determination in February 2017.
-We request an amendment to 10A NCAC 13B .3903 PRESERVATION OF MEDICAL RECORDS to remove the requirement under section (d) that hospitals give public notice prior to destruction of its records, to permit former patients or representatives of former patients to claim the record of the former patient.
-Public notice shall be in at least two forms: written notice to the former patient or their representative and display of an advertisement in a newspaper of general circulation in the area of the facility.
+150B-21.3A, with initial agency determination in February 2017.
+We request an amendment to 10A NCAC 13B .3903 PRESERVATION OF MEDICAL RECORDS to remove the requirement under section (d) that hospitals 'give public notice prior to destruction of its records, to permit former patients or representatives of former patients to claim the record of the former patient or their representative and display of an advertisement in a newspaper of general circulation in the area of the facility.'
 Background of the Rule Authority for the rule is taken from Article 1C, Reporting by physicians and hospitals of wounds, injuries and illnesses; 131E-79, Rules and Enforcement, and 131E-97, Confidentiality of patient information.
 The statute, however, does not speak to the preservation of or process for destruction of obsolete medical records.
 (It should also be noted that 131E-97 (a) clarifies that medical records are not public records as defined by Chapter 132 of the General Statutes.)
-Rationale For The Rule Change North Carolina has the second longest medical record retention requirement must be met prior to the destruction of the record.
-North Carolina requires patient notification upon intended destruction of an obsolete medical record, even beyond the expiration of the retention perio The comment indicates several areas that warrant a thoughtful review and the potential need for a revision to the existing rule.
+Rationale For The Rule Change North Carolina has the second longest medical record retention requirement in the country at 11 years or until the patient's 30th birthday, according to Healthit.gov.
+However, even after holding an obsolete medical record of 11 years or until the patient's 30th birthday, according to Healthit.gov.
+However, even after holding an obsolete medical record of 11 years ago are deceased, moved from this area or to a new address in this The comment indicates several areas that warrant a thoughtful review and the potential need for a revision to the existing rule.
 We have noted the comment and it will be taken into consideration when the rule is reviewed.
 The Agency will not change the determination of this rule.